 After presenting these documents, you will be prompted to provide your signature, thumbprint, photograph, and pay a $16 application fee.
 You will also be expected to take and pass a vision exam.

-The written exam is probably the most difficult part of the Texas driver’s permit application process for teens.
-The test covers traffic laws and rules as they relate to operating a motor vehicle in the state of Texas.
+The written exam is probably the most difficult part of the driver’s permit process for Texas teens.
+The test covers traffic laws and rules as they relate to operating a motor vehicle in the state.
 You will answer 30 questions and must get 70% of them correct in order to pass.

 It is important to remember, the exam is not necessarily meant to be difficult, it is supposed to assess your knowledge of pertinent concepts related to driving.
 Retaining all of this information can prove to be difficult to many, especially students who must juggle studying driver education, as well as other subjects as part of their public school curriculum.

 That’s where Zutobi comes in!
-Our interactive, gamified e-learning platform provides a revolutionary way for new drivers to study for the written exam.
-With over 200,000 monthly users across the United States using Zutobi, it has become one of the most popular new ways to prepare!
+With a gamified course, summarized manual, and Texas practice tests, Zutobi is the new way for drivers to study for their written exam.
+With over 250,000 monthly users, it has become one of the most popular new ways to prepare!

 Now you can officially drive a motor vehicle in Texas!
 However, the learners’ permit comes with certain restrictions.